jbenet/transformer/README.md

 }
 ```

-Each of the `pandat/<name>` types are pandat modules that provide a type with conversions.
-The `pandat` part is needed because anyone can publish new codecs or types to pandat's index.
+Each of the `pandat/<name>` `@types` are pandat modules that link pandat objects and allow pandat to find the relevant functions.
+The `pandat/` part here shows anyone can publish new codecs or types to pandat's index.

 ### the conversions